-At our West Seattle, North Seattle, Bellevue & Kent locations, Associated Behavioral Health Care offers a variety of drug and alcohol assessments.
+At our West Seattle, North Seattle, Bellevue & Kent locations, we offer a variety of drug and alcohol assessments.
 There are many reasons to obtain an assessment:

 - You may be questioning your relationship with alcohol or drugs because you’re not making the progress with your life you had envisioned.

 - Your employer may request an assessment.

 - You may have a court mandate because you were arrested for DUI.

 We use a research-validated approach to all drug and alcohol evaluations.

 Whatever the reason motivating your interest in an assessment, the process of obtaining a diagnostic evaluation consists of a thorough and comprehensive bio-psycho-social interview.
 During the consultation, one of our certified Chemical Dependency Professionals evaluates your alcohol and/or drug usage by administering a series of three tests.

 These are standardized tests with guidelines established through the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-V) and the American Society of Addiction Medicine Patient Placement Criteria for the treatment of substance-related disorders.